This medicine is only available on prescription. It comes as tablets.

 Pregnancy and breastfeeding

 Candesartan is not normally recommended in pregnancy or when breastfeeding.
-However, you may be prescribed it if your doctor thinks the benefits of the medicine outweigh the risks.
+However, your doctor may prescribe it for you if they think the benefits of the medicine outweigh the risks.

-If you're planning a pregnancy or you're already pregnant, talk to your doctor about the benefits and possible harms of taking candesartan.
+If you're trying to get pregnant or you're already pregnant, talk to your doctor about the benefits and possible harms of taking candesartan.
 These will depend on how many weeks pregnant you are and the reason you need to take it.
 There may be other treatments that are safer for you.

 Candesartan and breastfeeding